spookysalsa/medermade.github.io/week-1/11-cultural-blog.md

 ## Release 1: Kitchen vs. Table
 Watch [Shereef's Fireside Chat](http://vimeo.com/85001014).
-This chat is over an hour long, so watch the parts your interested in and make sure to leave time for writing your blog!
+This chat is over an hour long, so watch the parts you're interested in and make sure to leave time for writing your blog!

 ## Release 2: Write